Algorithms and Theory - overview

 - Miklos Ajtai (emeritus): Complexity theory, cryptography, lattice-based algorithms.

-- Ken Clarkson: Computational geometry, design and analysis of algorithms, optimization.
+- Ken Clarkson: Matrix computations, computational geometry, algorithms, optimization.

 - Ronald Fagin (IBM Fellow): Logic, complexity theory, database principles, reasoning about knowledge, information retrieval.

 - Phokion Kolaitis: Logic in computer science, computational complexity, database theory.